1976 United States presidential election in Illinois: Democratic

 The 1976 Illinois Democratic presidential primary was held on March 16, 1976 in the U.S. state of Illinois as one of the Democratic Party's statewide nomination contests ahead of the 1976 presidential election.

 The popular vote was a "beauty contest".
-Delegates were instead selected by direct-vote in each congressional districts on delegate candidates, who had either pledged to support a candidate or been uncommitted.
+Delegates were instead selected by direct-vote in each congressional district on delegate candidates, who had either pledged to support a candidate or been uncommitted.

 The popular vote of the "beauty contest" saw a plurality won by Jimmy Carter.

-While he was not a candidate for the popular vote, in the vote for delegates, a plurality of the state's delegates were awarded to favorite son Adlai Stevenson III, with Georgia Governor Jimmy Carter placing second.
+While he was not a candidate for the popular vote, in the vote for delegates a plurality of the state's delegates were won by delegates supporting favorite son Adlai Stevenson III, with Georgia Governor Jimmy Carter placing second.
 Stevenson was used as a stand-in by Richard M. Daley to get otherwise uncommitted delegates elected.

 Republican

 The 1976 Illinois Republican presidential primary was held on March 16, 1976 in the U.S. state of Illinois as one of the Republican Party's statewide nomination contests ahead of the 1976 presidential election.

 The popular vote was a "beauty contest".
-Delegates were instead selected by direct-vote in each congressional districts on delegate candidates, who had either pledged to support a candidate or been uncommitted.
+Delegates were instead selected by direct-vote in each congressional district on delegate candidates who had either pledged to support a candidate or indicated their intent to enter the convention uncommitted.